9 Factors That Influence App Development Cost

-However using a service like Parse or Urban Airship is not free; they charge based on a number of variables, such as the storage you use, the amount of data transferred, the number of push notifications sent, etc.
+However using a service like Urban Airship is not free; they charge based on a number of variables, such as the storage you use, the amount of data transferred, the number of push notifications sent, etc.

 Until it is known how many users are using the app, and “how” they are using it, it is hard to determine exactly how many requests per second are being made, and the amount of storage or bandwidth used.

 8. Server Costs

 If your app requires a database, or provides features such as chat, or bookings, you’ll need a server.
 With the proliferation of cloud services over the past few years, server space and usage can be “rented”, using something like Amazon Cloud Services.
 This means you don’t have to stump up a substantial up front cost to buy a server.
 Instead you essentially “rent” space for storage on the server, and pay for time using the server and bandwidth for data transferred from and to the server.

 Amazon’s pricing structure is based on the following elements:

 • The amount of storage required